SharpnelXu/nikke-einkk/README.md

 - HP Ratio triggers (Emergency Max HP Cube) will not trigger again if the HP stays in trigger range
 - Each burst skill takes 1 frame (fastest possible), re-enter burst skills have 0.5s cd
 - For `instantSequentialAttacks` (Cindy's Burst), beforeHurt & afterHurt functions are applied for each hit
+- If stack count is over 1000000, go find the buff and copy the stack count of that buff?

 ## Questions need testing
 - Do decoys have defence?